 Why is earned secure attachment important

-Insecure attachment styles in children or adults are costly financially, mentally, and physically.
+Insecure attachment styles in children or adults are financially, mentally, and physically costly.

 Secure attachment has many clear benefits.
 An insecurely attached person becomes more secure as they earn adult attachment security later in life.

 Research shows that insecure adults tend to speak incoherently about their unhappy childhood.
-Secure adults, on the other hand, can talk coherently about their happy childhood, while earned-secure adults can tell a coherent story about their unhappy childhood.
+On the other hand, secure adults can talk coherently about their happy childhood, while earned-secure adults can tell a coherent story about their unhappy childhood.

 Adults with a continuous secure style can convincingly describe positive childhood experiences, positive feelings, and memorable events.

-The earned secures can recount difficult childhoods, but do so without discounting the negative impacts of such experiences or becoming entangled in them like the insecures.
+The earned secures can recount difficult childhoods without discounting the negative impacts of such experiences or becoming entangled in them like insecure individuals.

 How to earn a secure attachment

-Our brains are capable of changing and rewiring over time through new experiences due to their plasticity.
+Our brains can change and rewire over time through new experiences due to their plasticity.

 Developing earned security is similar to developing early security.
 The difference is that earned security comes later in life.

 Relationships are the key to earning a healthy attachment status.
-It can form attachments, obstruct attachments, or repair attachments.
+Interpersonal relationships can form attachments, obstruct attachments, or repair attachments.

 Earning new security is a process that can be long and involved.
 You must be dedicated and resolved to achieve it.

-Research shows that the following factors can help one earn a secure style of attachment5.
+Research shows that the following factors can help one earn a secure attachment style more successfully.5